 Are the remote fells often seen from the M6 motorway, between the Lake District and the Yorkshire Dales, lying roughly in the middle of a triangle made by the towns of Sedbergh, Kirkby Stephen and Tebay.
 The name Howgill derives from the Old Norse word haugr meaning a hill or barrow, plus gil meaning a narrow valley.

 The Howgill Fells are bounded by the River Lune (and the M6 motorway to the west), to the north by upper reaches of the River Lune, and to the east by the River Rawthey.
 The old roman road that we follow on our events rarely sees any traffic at all, and the hills above are home to several herds of semi wild fell ponies, who will happily stand and watch you ride past.

 Team Top Dog

-Join us for a special cycling adventure in 2020.
+Join us for a special cycling adventure.

 We look forward to meeting you soon, and helping you to enjoy some of the very special places we get to ride on a weekly basis.

 Please let us know any ideas, query’s or feedback we can help with, or to volunteer at an event